goose000/RepData_PeerAssessment1/PA1_template.md

 ##    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
 ##  0.1424 30.6285 36.7049 36.9001 44.7326 73.5903
 ```
-Comparing to the previous histogram mean, we see that imputing the NAs does not make a significant difference.
+Comparing to the previous histogram, median, and mean, we see that imputing the NAs does not make a significant difference.

 ## Are there differences in activity patterns between weekdays and weekends?